Anemia in Children

 Don't give cow’s milk until after

-age 1.
-Cow’s milk does not have enough iron.
+Cow’s milk doesn't have enough iron.
 It should not be given to babies

-until after 1 year of age, when he or she is eating enough other food.
+until after they are 1 year old, when they are eating enough other food.
+Too much

 -